 Support file names are subject to the same naming rules as dataset file names (clause 11.2.3), except that the extension is determined by the support file format.

-This clause covers names of ISO metadata files, language packs, and enumeration dictionaries, which are the only support files allowed in this Edition of S-104.
+This clause covers names of language packs and enumeration dictionaries, which are the only support files allowed in this Edition of S-104.
 Producers who discover a need for other types of support files should conform to the general rule above and consult the TWCWG as necessary.

-Names of ISO metadata files

-If an ISO metadata file is included, it must have the same base name as the corresponding dataset, with an “_MD” suffix added.
-The extension must be “.XML”.

-NOTE: Since the “_MD” suffix will make the metadata file name three characters longer than the dataset file name, the dataset file name can be no more than 61 characters so that the metadata file name conforms to the 64-character limit.

-EXAMPLE: The ISO metadata file for dataset 104US00_CHES_TYPE1_20210630_0600.h5 is named 104US00_CHES_TYPE1_20210630_0600_MD.XML.

 Names of language packs

 If a language pack created by a data Producer for the S-104 Feature Catalogue is included, it must have the standard 7-character “104CCCC” prefix and the same base name as the standard IHO-issued Feature Catalogue with the 3-letter ISO 639-2/T language code suffixed.
 The language codes must be exactly those in the S-100 codelist for languages (S100_MD_LanguageCode, which can be found in the S-100 Edition 5.0.0 Schema distribution).
 The file extension must be “.XML”.